-- (1) Subject to subsection (2), the provisions of Part C, Part F and Part G apply, with the necessary changes, to a joint Municipal Planning Tribunal. - (2) The Municipality, in the establishment of a District Municipal Planning Tribunal - - (a) must, in a joint invitation and notice together with the other municipalities who are party to the agreement referred to in section 49(2), issue the invitation and call for nominations for appointment of the persons referred to in section 50(3) as contemplated in section 35; - (b) must establish a district evaluation panel together with the other municipalities who are party to the agreement referred to in section 49(2), to evaluate nominations and the powers and functions of an evaluation panel as contemplated in this Chapter apply to the district evaluation panel; - (c) must screen all nominations or assign the screening of nominations to the District Municipality as contemplated in section 37, before they submit the compliant nominations to the district evaluation panel referred to in paragraph (b); - (d) must designate the employees contemplated in section 50(2) and appoint the members contemplated in section 50(3) and inform the Municipal Manager of the District Municipality thereof; - (e) notwithstanding section 39(2) and subject to subsection (3), must designate the chairperson and deputy chairperson from the members referred to in section 50(2) recommended by the district evaluation panel; - (f) hereby assign the power to notify the members of their appointment to the joint Municipal Planning Tribunal and the power to notify the chairperson and the deputy-chairperson of their designation as such, to the Municipal Manager of the District Municipality; - (g) must, in a joint notice together with the other municipalities who are party to the agreement referred to in section 49(2), publish the names and term of office of the members
+- (1) Subject to subsection (2), the provisions of Part C, Part F and Part G apply, with the necessary changes, to a district Municipal Planning Tribunal. - (2) The Municipality, in the establishment of a district Municipal Planning Tribunal -

+- (a) may, in a joint invitation and notice together with the other municipalities who are party to the agreement referred to in section 49(2), issue the invitation and call for nominations for appointment of the persons referred to in section 50(3) as contemplated in section 35; - (b) may establish a joint evaluation panel together with the other municipalities who are party to the agreement referred to in section 49(2), to evaluate nominations and the powers and functions of an evaluation panel as contemplated in this Chapter apply to the district evaluation panel; - (c) must screen all nominations before it submits the compliant nominations to the joint evaluation panel referred to in paragraph (b); - (d) must designate the employees contemplated in section 50(2) and appoint the members contemplated in section 50(3); - (e) notwithstanding section 39(2) and subject to subsection (3), must designate the chairperson and deputy chairperson from the members referred to in section 50(2) recommended by the joint evaluation panel; - (f) must notify the chairperson and the deputy-chairperson of their designation as such in a joint notification together with the other municipalities who are party to the agreement referred to in section 49(2); - (g) must, in a joint notice together with the other municipalities who are party to the agreement referred to in section 49(2), publish the names and term of office of the members contemplated in section 39(4) and the commencement of the operation of the district Municipal Planning Tribunal as contemplated in section 44.